creikey/cudafun/README.md

 - [ ] ASH paper algorithm
 - [ ] ORB slam
 - [ ] DTAM
-- [ ] Fast 2d rigidbody physics from scratch using something like XPBD (extended position based dynamics)
+- [ ] Fast 2d rigidbody physics from scratch using something like XPBD (extended position based dynamics) implement on cpu then implement with cuda